What traits does a person have? Description of people's character: individual qualities and examples

 The main features of women

 • Patience.
-A woman is able to withstand any pain, physical and moral, moral humiliation and whims of a man.
+A woman is able to withstand any pain, physical and moral, moral humiliation and the whims of a man.
 In family life, women's patience and wisdom are especially important, as they save the marriage.

 • Empathy- a quality that does not allow a woman to pass by and not support someone in need of help, which leads to sincere compassion.